"""

 :param element_shapes:

-Shapes of the elements in each of the factor spaces.
+Shapes of the elements in each factor.
+Can be obtained as properties

 :param eigenindicies: